LordProtoss/Graphics/HW/HW2/README.md

 Camera is flying around triangles.
+File 'result.mp4' shows how it is supposed to look like.